gramener/gramex/gramex/guide/filehandler/README.md

 ## Templates

-The `template` renders files as [Tornado templates][template].
+The `template` transform renders files as [Tornado templates][template].
 To serve a file as a Tornado template, use the following configuration:

     url:
         template: